Antibiotic or Antimicrobial Resistance?

 Antimicrobial resistance (AMR) is now globally acknowledged as a fundamental threat to public health and the global economy.
 The overuse and misuse of antibiotics in both humans and animals has accelerated the process by which bacteria become resistant to antibiotics, threatening our ability to treat common infections.
 The cost to human life is already evident.
 In Europe, an estimated 33,000 people die every year due to antibiotic-resistant infections while in India approximately 60,000 infants are dying annually.

 Animal agriculture and factory farming are the largest consumers of antibiotics globally and a key contributor to AMR.
 The industrialisation of livestock production has driven the rise of intensive farms that house thousands of animals in confined spaces.
 To be profitable, companies have relied on the routine mass medication of farm animals with antibiotics, both as a means to increase feed efficiency and to reduce mortality.
-As more countries embrace intensive farming systems to meet growing demand for meat, dairy and fish, the misuse of antibiotics has continued to increase globally.
+As more countries embrace intensive farming systems to meet the growing demand for meat, dairy and fish, the misuse of antibiotics has continued to increase globally.
 It is projected that by 2030, antibiotic consumption in farm animals will rise by 67%.